By Gaurav Singh

 Note: The backtesting results will vary slightly each time you run the model.
 This difference is due to the inherent randomness in the random forest algorithm used by the model to fit the data.

 Now, let’s create this strategy using Blueshift’s Visual Programming.
-If you are not familiar with the user interface, you can refer to the Interface Overview video.
+If you are not familiar with the user interface, you can refer to this video where we learn how to use the interface to create and manage our strategies.

 The strategy is constructed by following these steps: